noisiver/mod-progressive/src/patch_03-3_2/README.md

 - The level requirement for journeyman riding has been reduced from 60 to 40
 - The cost of expert riding has been reduced from 800 to 250 gold
 - The level requirement of expert riding has been reduced from 70 to 60
-- Added Tome of Cold Weather Flying
+- Added Tome of Cold Weather Flight

 # Spells
 - Added Call of the Elements, Ancestors and Spirits